Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "If you do not get the chills when you set your goal you're not setting big enough goals."
+> "If there is a book that you want to read, but it hasn't been written yet, then you must write it."
-> — **Bob Proctor**
+> — **Toni Morrison**

 ---